MirelaManta/workout-tracker/README.md

-# workout-tracker
+# Workout Tracker
-Excercise Tracking with Python and Google Sheets
+Exercise Tracking with Python and Google Sheets.